danielquinn/pyletheia/docs/setup.rst

 Installation
 ------------

-Now that you've got FFMPeg installed, all that's left is Aletheia itself.
 As Aletheia is just a Python package, installing it is easy with pip:

 .. code:: bash